-- 5.1.13.
-The Parties will support the IJB in ensuring that the consultation process associated with the preparation of each Strategic Plan for the Midlothian Area includes other Integration Authorities likely to be affected by the Strategic Plan.
-The Integration Authorities that are most likely to be affected by the Strategic Plan for the Midlothian Area are: - a) East Lothian IJB - b) Edinburgh IJB - c) West Lothian IJB. - 5.1.14.
-NHS Lothian will procure that reciprocal provisions to those set out in sections 5.1, 5.2 and 5.3 are contained in the integration schemes of the Neighbouring IJBs in Lothian. - 5.1.15.
-In addition the Borders Integration Authority shares a border with Midlothian IJB and may be affected by the Midlothian Strategic Plan. - 5.1.16.
-The Parties will ensure the IJB can: - effectively engage in all of the planning process including contributing to the work of the Strategic Planning Groups for the neighbouring IJBs as required; - provide such information and analysis as neighbouring IJBs reasonably require for the production of their Strategic Plans; - inform neighbouring IJBs as to how the services, facilities and resources associated with the functions delegated to the Midlothian IJB by the Parties are being or are intended to be used with respect to carrying out of those functions in line with these planning processes;
+- 5.1.13 The Parties will support the IJB in ensuring that the consultation process associated with the preparation of each Strategic Plan for the Midlothian Area includes other Integration Authorities likely to be affected by the Strategic Plan.
+The Integration Authorities that are most likely to be affected by the Strategic Plan for the Midlothian Area are: - a) East Lothian IJB; - b) Edinburgh IJB; and - c) West Lothian IJB. - 5.1.14 NHS Lothian will procure that reciprocal provisions to those set out in sections 5.1 and 5.2 are contained in the integration schemes of the Lothian IJBs. - 5.1.15 In addition the Borders Integration Authority shares a border with Midlothian IJB and may be affected by the Strategic Plan. - 5.1.16 The Parties will ensure the IJB can:

-- in a situation where Strategic Plans in one area are likely to have an impact on the plans in another area, ensure that these matters are raised with other relevant IJBs and resolved in an appropriate manner; - b) in a situation where Strategic Plans in another area are likely to have an impact on the Midlothian Area, ensure that these matters are raised and any associated risks are mitigated for the benefit of service users. - 5.1.17.
-In addition, a template will be introduced for the Midlothian IJB, with the support of each of the Parties, to help to ensure that all major strategic matters are considered in light of the potential impact on Neighbouring IJBs, and on services provided by the parties which are not delivered in the course of carrying out functions delegated to the Midlothian IJB.
+- effectively engage in all of the planning process including contributing to the work of the strategic planning groups for the Neighbouring IJBs as required; - provide such information and analysis as Neighbouring IJBs reasonably require for the production of their Strategic Plans; - inform Neighbouring IJBs as to how the services, facilities and resources associated with the functions delegated to the Midlothian IJB by the Parties are being or are intended to be used with respect to carrying out of those functions in line with these planning processes; - a) in a situation where Strategic Plans in one area are likely to have an impact on the plans in another area, ensure that these matters are raised with other relevant IJBs and resolved in an appropriate manner; - b) in a situation where Strategic Plans in another area are likely to have an impact on the Midlothian Area, ensure that these matters are raised and any associated risks are mitigated for the benefit of service users.

-5.2.
-Lothian Hospitals Strategic Plan
+5.2 Lothian Hospitals Strategic Plan and Lothian Strategic Development Framework

-- 5.2.1.
-NHS Lothian will develop a plan (the "Lothian Hospitals Strategic Plan") to support the IJBs to fulfil their duties.
-This plan will not bind the IJB and the strategic plans of the IJBs will inform the Lothian Hospitals Strategic Plan.
-The Lothian Hospitals Strategic Plan will encompass both functions delegated to the Lothian IJBs and functions that are not so delegated. - 5.2.2.
-The Lothian Hospitals Strategic Plan will be developed in partnership with the Lothian IJBs where integration functions are delivered by NHS Lothian in a hospital.
-It will reflect the relevant provisions of the Strategic Plans prepared by the respective Lothian IJBs, as well as NHS Lothian plans for non delegated functions.
-The first Lothian Hospitals Strategic Plan will be published by 1 December 2015. - 5.2.3.
-The purpose of the Lothian Hospitals Strategic Plan is to ensure that planning for hospital functions and use of hospital facilities is: - (a) responsive to and supports each Strategic Plan prepared by the Lothian IJBs for delegated functions; and - (b) supports the requirement of NHS Lothian to deliver hospital services required by the IJB and other hospital services that are not the responsibility of the Lothian IJBs (e.g. tertiary, trauma, surgical, planned and children's services). - 5.2.4.
-The Lothian Hospitals Strategic Plan will be a plan developed jointly by NHS Lothian and the Lothian IJBs.
+- 5.2.1 NHS Lothian have developed a plan (the "Lothian Hospitals Strategic Plan") to support the IJBs to fulfil their duties.
+The Lothian Hospitals Strategic Plan does not and will not bind the IJB and the strategic plans of the Lothian IJBs have informed the Lothian Hospitals Strategic Plan.
+The Lothian Hospitals Strategic Plan encompasses both functions delegated to the Lothian IJBs and functions that are not so delegated. - 5.2.2 The Lothian Hospitals Strategic Plan was developed in partnership with the Lothian IJBs where integration functions are delivered by NHS Lothian in a hospital.
+It reflects the relevant provisions of the Strategic Plans prepared by the respective Lothian IJBs, as well as NHS Lothian plans for non delegated functions. - 5.2.3 The purpose of the Lothian Hospital Strategic Plan is to ensure that planning for hospital functions and use of hospital facilities are: - (a) responsive to and supports each Strategic Plan prepared by the Lothian IJBs for delegated functions; and - (b) supports the requirement of NHS Lothian to deliver hospital services required by the IJB and other hospital services that are not the responsibility of the Lothian IJBs (e.g. tertiary, trauma, surgical, planned and children's services). - 5.2.4 The Lothian Hospitals Strategic Plan will be a plan developed jointly by NHS Lothian and the Lothian IJBs.
 The elements of the Lothian Hospitals Strategic Plan addressing non delegated functions can only be agreed by the NHS Lothian Board after the four Lothian IJBs have been consulted and their views and requirements appropriately considered.
-Elements of the Lothian
+Elements of the Lothian Hospitals Strategic Plan which cover functions delegated to the respective Lothian IJBs will be signed off by relevant Lothian IJBs in consultation with NHS Lothian and all Lothian IJBs.